 Whitney M. Young Jr raised racism in A&E in 1968 at the 100th convention of the American Institute of Architects.
 Just a few years before his accidental death (1971), he put a deck of cards on the table and explained to the AIA membership that they were the problem.

 “Now, you have a nice, normal escape hatch in your historical, ethical code or something that says, after all, you are the designers and not the builders; your role is to give people what they want.
 Now, that’s a nice, easy cop-out.”

 Whitney M. Young Jr. Read the complete speech here.

 Demands to improve the human experience with the world require steps well beyond establishing the coherence of place.
 Confirming a sense of safety, comfort, accessibility, mobility, novelty, color, harmonics produce a long set of demands for consistency.
-The designer’s production of spatial and aesthetic content requires a new social resonance in the 21st century, an open and uncertain intelligence essential to understanding every human need as more than physical.
-The space-makers knowledge of existence will grow in service to a higher cause, and one of purpose in service to humanity, not the bill payers.
-In failing to take these steps, architecture and engineering are not improving the human condition and the world must ask why?
+The designer’s production of spatial and aesthetic content requires a new social resonance in the 21st century, an open and uncertain intelligence essential to understanding every human need more than physical.
+The space-makers knowledge of existence will grow in service to a higher cause and one of purpose in service to humanity, not the bill payers.
+In failing to take these steps, architecture and engineering are not improving the human condition, and the world must ask why?